Ultima II Massage

 Ultima II Massage is the third studio album by Black Moth Super Rainbow frontman Tobacco.
 It was released through Ghostly International on May 13, 2014.
+The record is mainly rock/electronic, with songs being mainly instrumentals.

 Critical reception

-At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, Ultima II Massage received an average score of 73% based on 13 reviews, indicating "generally favorable reviews".
+At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, Ultima II Massage received an average score of 73 out of 100 based on 13 reviews, indicating "generally favorable reviews".